+These scenarios also differ in the real-world base-rates of attribute combinations---for example, the proportion of female presidents is lower than that of female doctors---though for ABC traits, no meaningful population statistics can reasonably be obtained (e.g., the proportion of female doctors who are confident vs. unconfident).
+We do not strictly control these rates.
+Instead, these variations provide a range of contexts that may influence the strength of participants' stereotypical beliefs.
+Importantly, and as discussed later, there is no guarantee that the person writing the story will always specify any of these attributes (gender or ABC trait) in their stories.

-To dig in in more detail, in the \textsc{Teacher} scenario, \participants start with the \prefix ``When I was in school \{Mr. / Mrs.\} Brown was'' where the teacher's title is specified based on the condition.
-In this scenario, we also consider whether the teacher is likeable vs repellent (a ``Communion'' trait).
+To dig in in more detail, in the \textsc{Teacher} scenario, participants start with the \prefix ``When I was in school \{Mr. / Mrs.\} Brown was'' where the teacher's title is specified based on the condition.
+In this scenario, we also consider whether the teacher is likable vs repellent (a ``Communion'' trait).
 On the other hand, in the \textsc{President} scenario, all stories begin with ``In the first 100 days, the new president was determined to focus''.
 Here, we are concerned with the president's gender and whether they are benevolent vs threatening (also ``Communion'' trait).
-While in the \textsc{Teacher} scenario, one axis (gender) was specified in the initial starting phrase of the story (and the likeability axes is possibly later specified by the \participant), in the \textsc{President} scenario, both axes are left up to the \participant.
+While in the \textsc{Teacher} scenario, one axis (gender) was specified in the initial starting phrase of the story (and the likability axes is possibly later specified by the participant), in the \textsc{President} scenario, both axes are left up to the participant.

-The \textsc{Wedding} scenario is an exception where the two axes of interest are the gender of both of the characters who are getting married, and whether this is a straight or queer marriage.
-The seven scenarios are chosen to cover a wide variety of ABC traits and potential gender biases.
-The \prefixes are chosen to minimize the chance that a \participant will immediately recognize the study's focus on gender stereotypes.
-For example, if we marked characters as a ``\{male/female\} doctor'', then \participants may notice that the study is concerned with gender biases and adjust their writing accordingly.
+Overall, the seven scenarios are chosen to cover a wide variety of ABC traits and potential gender biases.
+The \prefixes are chosen to minimize the chance that a participant will immediately recognize the study's focus on gender stereotypes.
+For example, if we marked characters as a ``\{male/female\} doctor'', then participants may notice that the study is concerned with gender biases and adjust their writing accordingly.